What We Fund through Grantmaking

 Our funding focuses on populations whose health needs are not being met due to income, age, race, ethnicity, geography or other barriers.

-We evaluate grant applications that fit within or across our eight focus areas: Healthy Schools, Healthy Communities, Health Coverage, Health Care Costs, Population Health, Primary Care, Health Empowerment and Healthy Beginnings.
+We evaluate grant applications that fit within or across our four focus areas: Maintain Healthy Bodies, Nurture Healthy Minds, Strengthen Community Health and Champion Health Equity.

 Each funding opportunity or program offers criteria about eligibility and applicant deadlines.

 Typically, we consider grants for project, general operating support and capacity building.
 On occasion, we also consider requests for capital funding if the proposed efforts have a demonstrable link to our focus areas.
 In each case, funding opportunity or program criteria guide specifically what will be funded and in general we define these areas as follows:

 - Project: specific sets of activities carried out over a defined period of time

 - General operating support: support for an organization's day-to-day expenses to enable it to carry out its mission

 - Capacity building: strengthening an organization by enhancing financing, governance, planning and other business capabilities

 - Capital: improving an organization's facilities or infrastructure